 Every Wednesday evening 7-9pm and Sundays 2-4pm (starting January 21,

 2018).
 Acceptable weapons are limited to .22 caliber rim-fire rifles,

 rim-fire pistols and center-fire pistols with a maximum velocity of 1000

 feet per second.
-Lead bullets only, no jacketed bullets, please.
+Lead bullets only, no jacketed bullets.
 No

 center-fire rifles, either, due to the rating on our current backstop.